Why is Patient Matching So Important Today?

 - M&A Activity—Health organizations are rapidly scaling and expanding to remain competitive.
 Maintain data integrity as you migrate disparate sources into one EHR to uphold patient safety and patient experience as you grow.

 - Consumer-centered analytics—Report with confidence by identifying all patients accurately and achieving a “single view” of patients to inform downstream analytics.

-- Patient Access—Gain confidence that you are providing accurate, complete patient records whenever a patient logs into a portal or an application.
+- Patient Access—Gain confidence that you are providing an accurate, complete patient record whenever a patient logs into a portal or an application.